Long Term Disability Claimants | Long Term Disability Lawyers in MD, VA, DC | Andalman & Flynn Law Firm

 Lastly, where you are flying can also be used against claimants.
 A simple two hour drive to the shore is not likely to raise any eyebrows, whereas a two hour flight to Miami Beach may trigger a heightened review consisting of examinations by the carrier’s doctors and the like.
 A careful annuitant must consider how their vacation looks to the reviewing official.
 While there is no articulated standard, the power rests in the hands of the insurance companies and we must do what we can to not raise any red flags.

-Long Term Disability Lawyer in Maryland
+Long Term Disability Benefits Lawyer in Maryland

 Looking for a long term disability lawyer in Maryland, the District of Columbia, or Northern Virginia?
 Andalman & Flynn concentrates on ERISA law, focusing on protecting the rights of our clients as they seek LTD benefits.
 Our attorneys provide a compassionate service, working to give each client the best chance at success.